 to maximize integration opportunities for students placed in or served by the collaborative programs;

-to coordinate services, including basic health care services, to students placed in or served by the collaborative programs.
+to coordinate services, including basic health care services, to students placed in or served by the collaborative programs; and

+to identify any terms and conditions for the use of space.

 Appointee of Commissioner:

-The Commissioner shall appoint an individual to serve as a voting member of the board of directors for each educational collaborative.
+The Commissioner shall appoint a representative to serve on the board of directors of each educational collaborative.

 The Commissioner’s appointee shall be provided with all information presented to the collaborative board of directors and such other information as the Commissioner’s appointee may request to fulfill the responsibilities of the position.

+The Commissioner’s appointee shall be an active member of the board of directors with full voting rights and responsibilities.

 50.05 Training